The Useful Wellbeing Life Lessons We Can Learn From Immigrants

 I was born in the UK, with the White side of my family all being born in the UK, and my Black side has the right to British citizenship.
 Because the people of the British Overseas Territories are British Nationals.
 So I’m British on both sides, going back generations and generations.
 But that doesn’t matter because of the colour of my skin.

 Anyway, I digress.
-Christmas is the time of year where many people celebrate the birth of Jesus, while acting more like the inn keepers turning people in need away.
-Nothing says loving your fellow man like ignoring the plight of immigrants and refuges, even though that’s what Jesus’ family was.
+Christmas is the time of year where many people celebrate the birth of Jesus, while acting more like the innkeepers, turning people in need away.
+Nothing says loving your fellow man like ignoring the plight of immigrants and refugees, even though that’s what Jesus’ family was.
 Regardless, many people of faith say they’ve learnt from these religious figures.
-But what else can we learn from immigrants and refuges?
+But what else can we learn from immigrants and refugees?

 Advertisements